nigeltin/Machine-Learning/README.md

 # Machine-Learning

-This contains all my data science exercises and projects.
+This contains some of my supoervised machine learning exercises and projects.